michaelruocco/cron-expression-parser-java/README.md

 `notation parser not found for value gradlew.bat`

-As you can see the * command has been expanded to include all the files and folders from the current directory where the command is being run from.
+As you can see the `*` has been expanded to include files/folders from the current directory where the command is being run.
 This can be fixed by running the following command to disable globbing:

 `set -o noglob`